- »Taking Shots Outside of Your Bankroll

 Taking Shots Outside of Your Bankroll

 Those of you who read last week’s article about the importance of bankroll management are forgiven for thinking that the title of this latest free poker strategy piece is a mistype.
-After all, how can managing your poker bankroll be so key to success if you can start taking shots outside of it?
+How can managing your poker bankroll be so key to success if you can start taking shots outside it?
 Keep reading to find out.